 The type of skin will affect the color, voice (tone/pitch) and weight of the drum, as well as how well it holds up to humidity.

 Our drums are made in a humid climate.
-This means they will stay tight in most conditions.
+This means they will stay tight in most humid or dry climates.
 We live in a humd climate here in Vermont, and use these drums very frequently.
 We have intentionally found and worked with drum makers who tie a good, tight drum.
 These drums will stay as tight as any hand tied drums we have seen.
 A very good choice for most of us is the Elk skin drum.
 Again, we recommend the 18” for most adults.
 Those in more humid conditions may want to consider a Moose, Buffalo or Horse drum.
 These are thicker, deeper tones, and withstand humidity a little longer.
 These thicker skins often are darker in color, though this can vary depending on the hide.
 While deer is greatly appreciated for all of its qualities, it is the thinnest of these skins.
 It will have a great voice in drier climates, but may lose its voice easily if you are in high humid conditions.
 (When we speak of a drum losing its voice, all natural skin drums will do so at some point in high humidity or rainfall.
 However, this does not affect the life of the drum.
-Once it dries out again, through the sun, heat, or dry air, its voice will come right back to life, with no lingering effect, whatsoever.)
+Once it dries out again, through the sun, applied heat, or dry air, its voice will come right back to life, with no lingering effect, whatsoever).

 For those working in a traditional way, the 'medicine quality' of the animal you are working with, may be the most important ingredient in making your choice.
 For those in the Great Plains, Buffalo was the Great Gift of Spirit.
 In the East, Moose serves much the same way.
 Elk was a great medicine giver throughout much of the mountainous regions of North America.
-Horse, though not indigenous to the Americas, has become a real medicine ally to its indigenous peoples.
-And, it is one of the most popular medicine animals in Europe, where the indigenous peoples there worked with the horse as a tremendous ally, and continue to where indigenous peoples still survive, such as in Mongolia.
+Horse, though not indigenous to the Americas, has become a real medicine ally to its indigenous peoples; and, it is one of the most popular medicine animals in Europe, where the indigenous peoples there worked with the horse as a tremendous ally, and continue to where indigenous peoples still survive, such as in Mongolia.
 Deer and Bear (when available) offer the medicine of the Great Mother in indigenous traditions.
 The deer represents the softer side of the feminine, such as the Heart of Compassion.
 Indeed the Buddha is often represented as a deer for this reason.
 Using the hide, like of all parts of an animal is, in indigenous philosophy, a way of honoring the animal and of completing the circle of life.
 We do this with great care and respect.